RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 OpenShift will destroy the pod and replace it with a new one.

-In our case we will implement the health check logic in a REST endpoint and let Quarkus publish that logic on the `/health` endpoint for use with OpenShift.
+In our case we will implement the health check logic in a REST endpoint and let Quarkus publish that logic on the _/health_ endpoint for use with OpenShift.

 ####13.
 Add Health Check Extension

 ---

-We will add a Qurakus extension to the Inventory application for using `mallrye-health` and we'll use the Quarkus Maven Plugin.
+We will add a Qurakus extension to the Inventory application for using **smallrye-health** and we'll use the Quarkus Maven Plugin.
-Copy the following commands to import the smallrye-health extension that implements the MicroProfile Health specification via CodeReady Workspaces `Terminal`:
+Copy the following commands to import the smallrye-health extension that implements the MicroProfile Health specification via CodeReady Workspaces Terminal:

 Go to `inventory' directory: